phoenixframework/phoenix_live_view/guides/server/assigns-eex.md

 # Assigns and HEEx templates

 All of the data in a LiveView is stored in the socket as assigns.
+The socket state is a server side struct in  `Phoenix.LiveView.Socket` and `Phoenix.Socket` which maintains state through a GenServer, there is one process per socket connection, the socket is never shared with the client.

 The `Phoenix.Component.assign/2` and `Phoenix.Component.assign/3`
 functions help store those values.
 Those values can be accessed in the LiveView as `socket.assigns.name` but they are accessed